 A: Some of the week one activities may require you to attend campus, while others can be completed online.
 To ensure you’re completing the week one activities, you need to login to UTS Online and read your subject outline, which will detail your week one activities.

 Q14.
 Do I have to enrol in subjects in the Summer session?

 A: It is not compulsory to enrol for subjects in the Summer session.
-You can visit the Summer Enrolment page for more information.
+You may enrol in a maximum of 24 credit points.
+For more information visit the Summer Enrolment page.